mmcatdb/mmcat/documentation/content/en/project-documentation/inference.md

 The integration of the inference functionality was achieved by incorporating **MM-infer**[^article]—a tool previously developed by our research team members—as a dedicated module within the system.
 This module leverages MM-infer’s schema inference capabilities, enabling the automatic generation of schema representations from single-model datasets.

 A key component of this integration is the creation of a new **Schema Conversion Component**.
-This component is responsible for converting the output of MM-infer, the Record Schema Description (RSD), into the Schema Category format, while also managing the creation of Mapping.
+This component is responsible for converting the output of MM-infer, the Record Schema Description (RSD)[^article], into the [Schema Category](../theoretical-background/schema-category.md) format, while also managing the creation of Mapping.

 Furthermore, the integration was enhanced by **Inference Editor** which enables real live editing of the inferred Schema Category.